Rhulani756/COS221_Prac5/README.md

 Be able to share favourites.
 Users are able to review a movie or series.

+The database was populated by using a pythong script which fetched data from the IMDB public api and inserts it into the database.
+This was done in order to accomodate for images.
+The script also accomodates other aspects by generating artificial data.

 Jay :
 -  my database name extent is named u22625926_hoopR